|

 Activate event

-t occurs when a form or report receives the focus and becomes the active window.
+It occurs when a form or report receives the focus and becomes the

 Private Sub object_Activate()